 (1A) It shall be sufficient to state the names by which the parties are usually known, and, in case of a corporation, to state the corporate name, with the principal place of business or registered office of the corporation in the State, or, if it has no place of business or registered office in the State, then its principal place of business or registered office in the country or State in which it is incorporated or taken to be registered.

-(2) Every bill of sale shall contain the true consideration, and what portion, if any, if for an antecedent debt.
+(2) Every bill of sale shall contain the true consideration, and what portion, if any, is for an antecedent debt.

 (2A) The consideration shall be sufficiently stated, notwithstanding that the costs relative to such bill of sale shall have been deducted from or added to the amount of the expressed consideration.